Standard Window Sizes

 1. Single & Double Hung Window Size

-These windows are commonly known as sash windows as they have a movable sash pulled up from the bottom to the top for air, sound, and light purpose.
+These windows are known as sash windows, with a movable sash pulled up from the bottom to the top for air, sound, and light.

 These are common types of windows installed in buildings, rooms facing walkways, patios, and porches, and they are the cheapest in terms of cost.

 The standard size of hung windows comes between 24″ inches to 36″ in width and 60″ to 84″ inches in height.